 "Let's go," she said.

 Their immediate destination was the GCU One Hand Clapping, to meet the crew and record their impressions of their first encounter with the Rock.
 Oscar guided the two humans to one of the travel cars which were used to traverse larger distances inside the LSV.
-The surprisingly large and heavy equipment that Sa-Aliten had declared was the bare minimum necessary for their initial shots was packed neatly on a float-pallet which tagged along behind them like a well-trained pet, following them into the car and parking itself at the rear.
+The surprisingly large and heavy equipment that Sa-Aliten had declared was just enough for their entire film was packed neatly on a float-pallet which tagged along behind them like a well-trained pet, following them into the car and parking itself at the rear.

 Less than a minute later, the car's doors irised open again, allowing them access to a departure lounge.
 The transit area was furnished in what Sa-Aliten privately regarded as standard Culture decor - stylishly comfortable furniture, lush potted plants and subtly indirect lighting - although it did occur to him that this part of the ship seemed more brightly-lit and apparently alive than the hushed solitude which infected the rest of the craft.